 history

 pages to learn all about Bolivia's struggle to become an independent nation and govern itself.
-Previously known as the Republic of Bolivia (and now called the Plurinational State of Bolivia by some), for the past 184 years Bolivia has faced many obstacles along its path to becoming an individual nation.
-The photos on this page were taken on 8/6/2009 in Santa Cruz.
+Previously known as the Republic of Bolivia (and now called the Plurinational State of Bolivia), for the past 184 years Bolivia has faced many obstacles along its path to becoming an individual nation.

 Independence Day takes place in a similar manner each year.
 School children prepare weeks in advance and parade through the streets or at their schools in neatly pressed uniforms, carrying flags.
 Authorities, labor unions, the various branches of the military, and other organizations also parade, usually accompanied by marching bands.
 Fireworks displays are common in some areas, but not as much as in the U.S.